pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. a response is created (how?), the request actor could be sent
 .. a message, so clients get a blocking call that doesn't involve polling.

-The MySQL database tables were created by the code above, because the ``Orders`` process was constructed with ``setup_tables=True``, which is by default ``False`` in the ``Process`` class.
+The MySQL database tables were created by the code above, because the ``Commands`` process was constructed with ``setup_tables=True``, which is by default ``False`` in the ``Process`` class.

-The code below uses the library's ``Multiprocess`` class to run the ``system``.
+Below, the code uses the library's ``Multiprocess`` class to run the ``system``.
-By default, it starts one operating system process for each process application in the system, which in this example will give four child operating system processes.
+It starts one operating system process for each process application in the system, which in this example will give four child operating system processes.

 .. code:: python